 If you’re taking public transportation you do not want to deal with a suitcase on the train, nor do you want to lug it up the subway stairs when you reach your stop.
 Be agile with a carry on travel backpack.

 The Outbreaker Travel Backpack is a great choice for the obsessive organizer.
 It packs like a suitcase so you don’t have to dump your whole bag out and has premium weather resistance to protect your stuff when it starts to rain.
 The fully adjustable harness offers optimal comfort when navigating a city.

 And don’t forget — you’ll want a daypack too for on-the-ground adventures.
 Whether you’re hitting up museums, Central Park, or grabbing a bite in the East Village, you’ll want something to put your sightseeing essentials in.
-The Setout Packable Daypack is ideal for a day of adventures in NYC.
-It packs into its own pocket when not in use and can fit everything you need to hit the town.
-Or, if you’re going to be working from a café and want something that will safely and comfortably store your laptop — go for the Outbreaker Laptop Backpack which has a bit more structure, but can still pack flat in your carry on without taking up precious packing space.
+The Outbreaker Daypack is ideal for a day of adventures in NYC or a day working from a café.